Modeling Data Movement Performance on Heterogeneous Architectures: Case Studies: MPI Collectives

 MPI collective operations require communication of data among all processes in an MPI communicator.
 On heterogeneous architectures, the data is typically communicated between all GPUs.
 Therefore, the number of messages is proportional to the active number of GPUs.

-CUDA-aware versions of the MPI collectives are implemented in Spectrum MPI to utilize GPUDirect.
-However, the performance models in Section~\ref{section:benchmarkmult} show that when communicating more than $10$ messages, the three-step copy to CPU approach should outperform the CUDA-aware algorithm.
+CUDA-aware implementations of the MPI collectives utilize GPUDirect in both Spectrum MPI and MVAPICH2-GDR.
+However, the performance models in Section~\ref{section:benchmarkmult} show that when communicating a large number of messages, the three-step copy to CPU approach should outperform the CUDA-aware algorithm.
 Furthermore, the models show speedup for large messages sizes when data is distributed across all CPU processes.

 All CPU processes are utilized during the MPI collectives by distributing data across all available cores so that each core holds a portion of the data to be sent to each GPU\@.
-For example, Summit has $6$ GPUs and $40$ CPU cores per node, so we use $6$ CPU cores per $GPU$.
-We then assign a GPU rank to each CPU core between $0$ and $5$ and create an MPI communicator for each GPU rank.
-We have each of the CPU cores hold $\frac{1}{6}^{th}$ of the data and perform the collective on this smaller data size among all processes with the same GPU rank.
-This uses the results from Figure~\ref{fig:node_pong}, which indicate that inter-node MPI communication is optimized by having each available CPU process communicate an equal portion of data.
+For example, as Summit has $6$ GPUs and $40$ CPU cores per node, $6$ CPU cores are utilized per $GPU$.
+A GPU rank between $0$ and $5$ is then assigned to each CPU core.
+Each of the CPU cores holds $\frac{1}{6}^{th}$ of the data and performs the collective on this smaller data size among all processes with the same GPU rank.
+This optimizes inter-node communication by having each available CPU core communicate an equal portion of data.